The 12 best pelvic floor trainers in 2024

 While pelvic floor trainers are suitable for a host of conditions and are proven to be hugely beneficial in managing certain painful situations, Maher, who is also the co-inventor of INNOVO, also recommends them for some people experiencing issues as a result of certain life stages such as "urinary stress incontinence and for women who have just experienced childbirth," she says.

-Ultimately though, you should always speak with your doctor before using one of these pelvic floor trainers.
-It may be that you need physical therapy and certain devices may also worsen your condition.
-It’s also important to note that during pregnancy, the strength of your muscles can fluctuate.
+Ultimately, you should speak with your doctor before using a pelvic floor trainer.
+You may need physical therapy and certain devices may also worsen your condition.

-What are the different types of pelvic floor trainers?
+What are the different types of pelvic floor trainer?

 There are a few different styles of pelvic exerciser and you may need to try one or two before you can decide which is right for you.
 If you dislike the idea of inserting something, you can try starting with an app that instructs you on how to do manual kegels.